matoos32/jfreechart-builder/README.md

 * JDK 8 or greater [[1](https://openjdk.java.net/)] [[2](https://www.oracle.com/java/)] installed.
 * [Apache Maven](https://maven.apache.org/) installed.
-* Internet connection for Maven downloads or you add them to your local Maven repo by other means.
+* Internet connection for Maven downloads or you add them to your local Maven repo yourself.

 ### Installing source code

 ```
-git clone <repo URL>
+git clone <this repo's URL>
 ```

+### Versioning

+The major and minor numbers are the same as the **jfreechart** major and minor to denote what version is compatible.
+The incremental ("patch") number is the monolithic version number of **jfreechart-builder**.

+### Branching model

+If you want the latest and greatest contributions use the `develop` branch.
+These commits give you a preview of what's to come.

+Each time `develop` is merged into `main`, a version tag is added onto that merge commit so that each commit to `main` represents the next released version.

-### Building and installing the JAR
+### Building

 ```
-cd path/to/the/cloned/repo
+cd path/to/cloned/repo

 git checkout <desired branch or tag>
 ```

-To simply build the jar and figure out what to do with it next:
+#### Simple build

 ```
 mvn package